artificialsolutions/teneo-web-chat-cross-domain/README.md

 This repository contains a 'host' and a 'child' folder.

 ### Host folder
-The 'host' folder contains example code that needs to be added to the webpages on which Teneo Web Chat should be shown (the webpages in Domain A and Domain B in the image above).
+The 'host' folder contains example code that needs to be added to the webpages on which Teneo Web Chat should be shown (the webpages at Domain A and Domain B in the image above).

 #### index.html
 Example page that demonstrates how the iFrame should be added to pages that should display Teneo Web Chat.
 The page also contains example buttons to demonstrate how to trigger events inside the iFrame from the host page.